 Tip 1: In order to cook dal faster you can soak them 15-20 minutes before cooking

-3: You can use split moong dal/pesara pappu (in telugu) as alternative to yellow gram.
+Tipe 3: You can use split moong dal/pesara pappu (in Telugu) as an alternative to the yellow gram.
 Many people believe that moong dal is cooling substance during summer.

 - Garnish with coriander leaves.

 - Mudda pappu goes well with mango pickle and ghee.